 A great bread to serve warm smothered in butter beside a bowl of crock-pot beef stew.

 I add 1 tbsp vital wheat gulten to this recipe as I found it did not rise well without it.
-I also often replace the cup of unbleached bread flour with white wheat flour for a slightly more filling bread (hey I have 3 children who eat like horses I have to fill them up somehow)
+I also often replace the cup of unbleached bread flour with white wheat flour for a slightly more filling bread (hey I have 3 children who eat like horses I have to fill them up somehow).

 I like making these with 1 cup white wheat flour and two cups unbleached flour.
 My family finds the less doughy that way.
 I keep a small bowl of water handy when I am filling them and then use my finger to slightly wet the ends and seal them with a fork.
 Most times I just make the recipe into one big pocket and slice it up.

 Go ahead an play around with the fillings we like them with peperoni and sausage.